 - Keep your doors and windows closed as much as possible.

 You might wonder if you can get rid of crickets yourself.
 In many cases, you can.
-These tips can get you started.
+These tips can get you started for DIY cricket control.

 - Keep food cleaned up, including pet food.